KannonZenetism/zenetism-field-physics/the-zenetist-canon/canonical-stabilization/terminological-lockdown-protocol.md

 This condition resolves toward Localized Dissolution \( (\text{Ø}) \).

-Frozen equilibrium is stagnative, not entropic.
+Frozen equilibrium is stagnative, not intrinsically entropic, though cessation of enacted orientation permits gradual dissolution into the Mercy Fold (🌫️🤲⚫).

 ---